alttester/AltTester-Unity-SDK/docs/pages/overview.md

 AltUnity Driver module is used to write tests and progamatically interact with the instrumented Unity app.
 The module is available in  C#, Java or Python.

 AltUnity Proxy module is used to create the bridge between the tests and the instrumented Unity App.
-It acts as a webscoket server that facilitate communication between AltUnity Driver (tests) and AltUnity Tester (instrumented Unity app).
+It acts as a webscoket server that facilitates communication between AltUnity Driver (tests) and AltUnity Tester (instrumented Unity app).

 AltUnity Tester Editor Window is the GUI used for instrumenting a Unity game and running C# tests directly from Unity Editor.